varasev/poa-test-setup/README.md

 `npm run launch-dapps`

-For Ubuntu users: if you encounter any errors during DApps launching try to increase `max_user_watches` limit and repeat steps:
+For Ubuntu users: if you encounter any errors during DApps launching, try to increase `max_user_watches` limit and repeat steps:

 ```bash
 $ npm run stop-test-setup